KogiMobileSAS/fastlane/README.md

 **NOTE:** The `.env` file should not be uploaded to the repository as it contains sensitive information like the Slack webhook url.

+### Automating Version and Build Numbers

+In your `FastFile` you will notice that are two lanes to increment Version and Build Numbers, in order to this lanes to works check the project configuration (Build Settings ---> Versioning), use Apple Generic for your Versioning System .

+**NOTE:** you can check [here](https://developer.apple.com/library/mac/qa/qa1827/_index.html) an official resource from Apple documentation .

 ### Gitignore

 Add the lines that `fastlane` recomments, you can find them [here](https://github.com/fastlane/fastlane/blob/master/fastlane/docs/Gitignore.md).
 Additionally add the following lines: